ua-gist-open-source/python-web-app/README.md

 - PostGIS (geospatial database)
 - Leaflet (javascript library)

-You will start by adding a simple serarch feature that fetches places from your `osm` database and prints them on a new page.
+You will start by adding a simple search feature that fetches places from your `osm` database and prints them on a new page.
 You will then adapt the page to returning geospatial results asynchronously, build an auto-complete feature, and finally provide routing recommendations as part of a real-time dynamic geospatial application

 ## Housekeeping
 To start with, we need to start up a database and import OSM data from geofabrik.de: